ankit-akash/shopifyecommercewebsite/README.md

 [c] Responsive Design: The website is designed to work seamlessly on both desktop and mobile devices.

-## Demo
+## Website URL
-You can explore a live demo of my project here `https://shopifyecommercewebsite.web.app/`
+The Website is hosted using Firebase: `https://shopifyecommercewebsite.web.app/`

 ## Installation
 If you'd like to run this project locally, follow these steps: